-1. In Page view, from the Text menu, choose Edit Text Styles.

-The Text Styles dialog appears.

-2. Select the style you want to delete, then click Delete.
+- 1. In Page view, from the Text menu, choose Manage Styles. - The Manage Styles dialog appears. - 2.
+Select the style you want to delete, then click Delete.

 You cannot delete a style defined with multiple scopes.
 You must delete each one separately.
-To see if a style has multiple scopes, select All Available Styles from the Scope drop-down list and click the plus sign next to the style.